-TOKYO: Japanese Chief Cabinet Secretary Yoshihide Suga is considering the possibility of entering a race to choose a successor to outgoing Prime Minister Shinzo Abe, informed sources said Saturday.
+TOKYO: Japanese Chief Cabinet Secretary SUGA Yoshihide is considering the possibility of entering a race to choose a successor to outgoing Prime Minister ABE Shinzo, informed sources said Saturday.

 Suga looks certain to become a promising candidate if he runs in the race as senior officials at the ruling Liberal Democratic Party have voiced support for him.